 Blue Compass Premium

 Blue Compass is a premium tube-style boom arm that can be used with all shock mount fittings.
 An internal spring mechanism supports the stand.
+It can hold a total of 2.4 lbs (including the mic and shock mount).
+This is a great microphone arm stand.

 The 360 rotation feature is excellent for quickly switching between recording angles.
 This Blue Compass premium stand is great for podcasting or gaming.